 Management of Value - MoV

-Management of Value (MoV) is a value management methodology originally from the Cabinet Office.
-It provides guidance on how to maximise financial and non-financial benefits from projects, portfolios and programmes.
+Management of Value (MoV) is a value management methodology that provides guidance on how to maximize financial and non-financial benefits from projects, portfolios, and programs.

-Within portfolios, MoV matches the organization’s strategic goals with those of the programmes.
-These programmes in turn deliver these goals through the underlying projects.
+Within portfolios, MoV matches the organization’s strategic goals with those of the programs.
+These programs in turn deliver these goals through the underlying projects.
 The core guidance that forms the foundation of the MoV methodology can be found in the MoV manual Management of Value.

 IT Governance stocks a wide range of project management books, including: